Payins on dedicated Account Numbers

 1. Your backend creates an Account Number with metadata.customer_id.

-2. Fintoc returns a CLABE.
+2. Fintoc returns an Account Number.

 4. Fintoc fires transfer.inbound.succeeded with your metadata attached.